BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 }
 ```

 Notice that the function does not indicate the return explicitly.
 Since the function's body is a one-liner, one cannot be really worried about the function returning something unexpected.
 Also, implementing such a simple expression in a function might seem like too much, but it may facilitate the addition of new distance metrics to the library in the future.
-For example, we could create something like `d_manhattan()` with the Manhattan distance, and later switch between one or another depending on the user's needs.
+For example, we could create something like `distance_manhattan()` with the Manhattan distance, and later switch between one or another depending on the user's needs.

 The code below tests the function by computing the euclidean distance between the row 1 from `zoo_sweden` and the row 2 from `zoo_germany`.